rebelsky/sams-assorted-musings-reflections/thankful-registrar-2020-07-20.md

 with confused parents and students, and more.
 I do not envy them this work.
 I hope the College has found ways to express its appreciation.

-In any case, I'd just like to say a public **Thank You** to the amazing staff of the Registrar's office.
-I hope others will, too.
+In any case, I'd just like to say a public **Thank You** to the incredible staff of the Registrar's office.
+Thank you for the work you've done.
+Thank you for answering my questions.
+Thank you for supporting our College.
+Thank you for the work you will continue to have to do.
+I hope that you've received multiple letters of acknowledgement.
+I hope that you'll get some time to yourselves when all of this is done.

+Thank you.